 Team India’s astonishing run at APT Macau continues and just 2 days following Zarvan Tumboli’s victory in the Opening Day Event, Manoj Pentakota has managed to clinch the Head Hunter Event for HK $ 47,000 (INR 3.88 Lakhs).
-This is excellent news for people who online poker in India.
+This is excellent news for people who online poker.

 The Head Hunter event attracted 59 runners creating a total prize pool of HK$169,900.

 The field was whittled down to only eight players on the opening day with Manoj Pentakota claiming the overnight chip lead with 154,500 in chips.

 Final Table Review

 The first elimination of the table was seen in Jun Cui shortly followed by Tetsuya Tsuchikawa who departed at eighth place.

 China`s Shuai Ping was subsequently knocked out at seventh place with local poker pro Man Wun Ku going out at sixth place.

 Here on, Pentakota took the spotlight first doubling up through Feng Chan and then afterwards went on to knock out Tsz Hin Ng in fifth place.
 Pentakota carried the momentum forward by scalping Hong Kong based Vincent Kwun Ngai Li in fourth place.